Integrating Services

 Return

-202 Acceptedimmediately with a reference ID - Use a signal to notify the workflow when processing is complete
+202 Acceptedimmediately with a reference ID. - Send a signal to wake the workflow up when you’re done.

 @app.post("/generate-report")